File uploader validation guide

 const config = document.querySelector('uc-config');

-When you create a custom validator, it should return a custom message to display to users when a validation fails.
+When you create a custom validator, it returns a custom message to display to users when validation fails.

-The message will be shown to the user when the validation condition is unmet.
+The File Uploader shows this message to the user when the validation condition isn’t met.

 {